 This really depends on the sport you’re shooting, and how close you can get to your subject.
 For sports where you can’t get that close, like baseball, football, and soccer, you’ll likely need at least a 300 mm lens.

-Most professional sports photographers use shutter speeds in the neighborhood of 1/1000th of a second to stop the action.
+Most professional sports photographers use shutter speeds in the neighbourhood of 1/1000th of a second to stop the action.
 That can require you to adjust some of the other settings if you’re shooting in low light conditions.